0xor0ne/awesome-list/topics/cybersec.md

 * "Digging into Linux namespaces":
   * [Part 1][157]
   * [Part 2][158]
+* ["Fire of Salvation Writeup: Utilizing msg_msg Objects for Arbitrary Read and Arbitrary Write in the Linux Kernel"][252]
 * "Learning Linux Kernel Exploitation":
   * [Part 1][83]
   * [Part 2][84]